Food is Life celebration at Copia

 Watch "Somebody Feed Phil" in the Ecolab Theatre at The CIA at Copia.
 Guest Phil Rosenthal will share stories about how he eats and makes his Netflix series.
 Access to the screening and Q&A are FREE, but a ticket is required for admission due to limited space.

-A post-screening food and wine reception in the CIA’s Teaching Kitchen and Mezzazine is $75.
+A post-screening food and wine reception in the CIA’s Teaching Kitchen and Mezzanine is $75.

 Doors open to the Ecolab Theatre at 5:30 p.m. and the screening will begin at 6 p.m.
 The screening and Q&A will conclude at approximately 7:30 p.m.
 Reception begins at the conclusion of the Q&A.